ivop/static-chroot-environment/README.md

 only static libraries.
 * Make a backup tarball of the rootfs before you continue
 * Note that ksyslogd, eudev (systemd fork libtool abomination), Meson and Wheel are missing.
 I don't need them.
-YMMV.
+YMMV. ksyslogd's codebase won't build with a modern standards compliant musl and there is no configure. eudev has numerous problems with link order, libtool and its systemd heritage.
+Wheel runs stuff intended for macos X unconiditionally and relies on _ctypes_ which is not available when there is no dynamic loader.
+Could be patched out.
+Meson depends on Wheel, hence no Meson.
 * All documentation is either not installed or removed.
 * Add ``export TZ=$(cat /etc/timezone)`` to /root/.profile for correct time
 and date.
 Defaults to Europe/Amsterdam.